Sheep’s Head Peninsula is the narrowest of the fingers of land that extend out from Ireland’s south west mainland into the roaring Atlantic.

-The Sheep’s Head Way is an 88km circular walking route beginning in the town of Bantry in County Cork and running out along the north coast of the peninsula to the scenic lighthouse at the very tip before returning along the south side, passing through the pretty villages of Kilcrohane, Ahakista and Durrus.
+The Sheep’s Head Way is a 175km loop of the peninsula, beginning and ending in Bantry.
+The trail follows the north coast of the peninsula to the scenic lighthouse at the very tip, before returning along the south side, passing through the pretty villages of Kilcrohane, Ahakista and Durrus.

-The narrowness of the peninsula means that you are never far from the glorious Atlantic Ocean when you walk, even when on the outward stretch when you climb to the route’s highest point, 300 metres above sea level, on the heathery Seefin ridge.
-The terrain is very varied, and includes old boreens, open grassy and heathery moorland, field paths, quiet country roads and some short stretches of woodland paths.
-The aggregate ascent over the whole route is 2460m, which includes a few long ascents.
+Moderate in grade and taking six days to complete, the terrain is very varied.
+Walkers can expect old boreens, open grassy and heathery moorland, field paths, quiet country roads and some short stretches of woodland paths.
+The aggregate ascent over the whole route is 2,190m, which includes a few long ascents.

 The trail’s sprinkling of villages provide spots for welcome refreshment and overnight accommodation too.

 - The narrowness of the peninsula means that views of the salty Atlantic Ocean are almost constant - even at the route’s highest point, 300m above sea level, on heathery Seefin Ridge.

 - Along the route you may spot the remains of an old copper mine, a blow hole, ancient stone circles and standing stones, a Napoleonic signal tower and old church ruins.